Skip to navigation Skip to content

 • The practice accreditation has been relocated to the new practice address

-A practice can relocate to any location regardless of distance.
-To be able to transfer their historical SWPE value, it must relocate within the same local area as the original practice.
+A practice can relocate to any location, regardless of distance.
+To be able to transfer their historical SWPE value, they must relocate within the same local area as the original practice.
 The definition of 'local area' is assessed on a case-by-case basis.

-Relocations to a different suburb or post code area must be escalated to Program Management via LPS for assessment.
+Relocations to a different suburb or post code area must be escalated to Program Management via Local Peer Support (LPS) for assessment prior to any action being taken.
 Program Management (Policy) will determine eligibility to retain the historical SWPE.

-Note: if a new practice opens at the location after the practice has relocated and is not associated with the practice, the historical SWPE value can usually be transferred to the relocated practice.
-Escalate to Policy team via LPS for assessment.
-For more details, see relocation scenarios on the Resources page.
+Note: if a new practice opens at the location after the practice has relocated and is not associated with the original practice, the historical SWPE value can usually be transferred to the relocated practice.
+Escalate to the Program Management (Policy) via LPS for assessment.
+For more details, see Relocation scenarios on the Resources page.

 Temporary relocation

-Program Management (Policy) will refer all temporary relocation requests to the Department of Health and Aged Care (DoHAC) for a determination on continued practice eligibility for the PIP and/or WIP – Practice Stream.
-DoHAC will assess these requests on a case-by-case basis.
+Program Management (Policy) will refer all temporary relocation requests to Department of Health, Disability and Ageing (DHDA) for a determination on continued practice eligibility for the PIP and/or WIP - Practice Stream.
+DHDA will assess these requests on a case-by-case basis.

 Practitioners at the practice must either obtain provider numbers for the new location or have their existing provider address updated to reflect the temporary location.
-In very rare cases there can be exceptions to this rule but that would require a determination being made by DoHAC.
+In very rare cases there can be exceptions to this rule, but that would require a determination by DHDA.

 The Resources page contains information about practice relocation types and scenarios, contact details, as well as links to forms and letters.